 Christina Kort ’23 (Suffolk DA)

 The St. John's Law curriculum includes the following opportunities for students to build practical knowledge and skills hands on while advocating for marginalized and underrepresented individuals and communities:

 Pro Bono Scholars Program

-The Public Interest Center oversees the Pro Bono Scholars Program at St. John's Law.
-The program allows students to devote their last semester of study to performing pro bono service for the poor.
-Pro Bono Scholars spend 12 weeks working full time in a pro bono placement, while also completing a 14-credit academic component at St. John's Law.
-They have the opportunity to develop quality mentoring relationships and receive invaluable practical training under the supervision of both a practicing lawyer and a faculty member.
+The Law School's Pro Bono Scholars Program allows students to devote their last semester of study to performing pro bono service for low-income communities.
+Pro Bono Scholars spend 12 weeks working full time in a St. John's Law clinic and undertake a 14-credit academic component.
+They also have the opportunity to develop quality mentoring relationships and receive invaluable practical training under the supervision of a faculty member.

 As an additional benefit, St. John's Pro Bono Scholars can take the New York bar examination in February of their final year of study, before they graduate.
 Upon successful completion of the program and any other graduation requirements, Pro Bono Scholars will be awarded their J.D. degree and will be admitted to practice as soon as practicable after graduation.
 Therefore, by participating in the program, they can accelerate the pace at which they can enter the legal market as licensed attorneys.
 The first of its kind in the country, the program is designed to reinforce the legal profession’s commitment to, and St. John's Vincentian mission of fostering, a culture of service while generating countless hours of pro bono work each year on behalf of New York's most vulnerable citizens.

 - Class rank in top 60% at time of application and before starting senior year.